jshamalainen/cybersecuritybase-project/README.md

 Issue: cross-site scripting vulnerability (reflected) Steps to reproduce:
 1. Go to the site http://localhost:8080 and register using a name containing javascript, e.g. "<script>alert("XSS");</script>"
-2. Observe the popup saying "XSS".
+2. Observe the pop-up saying "XSS".
 This implies that an attacker could trick the user to click a link which inserts javascript code in the database on user's behalf and immediately returns that to the user's browser, which may now execute it.

 Mitigation: